 At what age can babies switch from breast milk or formula to cow's milk? – Tamika

 Infants younger than 1 year old need the nutrients in breast milk or formula.
-Breastfed
+Breastfed babies over

-your little one whole milk.
+one whole milk.
 But don't give low-fat or nonfat

 milk.
 Most babies need the fat